 The real conviction for us today, therefore, lies in exactly what this passage in Hebrews considers to be “milk.”
 Read it.
 It is virtually everything we today consider to be the meat of theology: the doctrine of Christ, the doctrine of repentance, the doctrine of faith alone, the doctrine of baptism, the doctrine of laying-on-of-hands, the doctrine of resurrection, and the doctrine of final judgment.
 Kindergarten, all.
 These are the doctrines the author says are mere fundamentals and from which we need to “leave” and “go on to maturity.”
 In other words, we don’t really need another book on Christology, or hell, or “the gospel.”
 We need Christians to move on from these foundations.

 The gospel is the basics of God’s Word.
 Basic does not mean crude or banal, it means the essential foundation, the starting point.
-The author of Hebrews is telling us that we ought to be building upon this foundation and moving on (never forgetting it, but building upon it).
+The author of Hebrews is telling us that we ought to be building upon this foundation (never forgetting it, but building upon it).
 Is it any wonder we have such a lack of application of Christian doctrine in the home, the church, and the state when our professing churches have either rejected the foundation (Calvinism) or are unwilling to build anything upon it?
 How could we possibly hope for success using such strategies?
-There are entire seminary systems in our nation producing Christian leaders built upon the foundation of heresy!
+There are entire seminary systems in our nation producing Christian leaders and missionaries built upon the foundation of the heresy of Pelagianism.

 3. The Pride of Man and False Conversion